 Any item in need of repair or damaged should be reported to your RA or Hall Director.
-These staff members will be sure to file a repair request form or maintenance requisition slip so that your needs will be addressed and the property kept up.
+These staff members will be sure to file a maintenance requisition so that your needs will be addressed, and the property kept up.
 Please understand that our maintenance department is responsible for upkeep of the entire campus so repairs will be done in order of priority.
 If you are not satisfied with the repair or have concerns, please inform your Hall Director and every effort will be made to rectify problem situations.